zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 The `describe` method holds our tests.
 Just after `describe` is a string, `"./calculator.rb"`.
-Here, RSpec is telling us that the tests that come afterwords will be about the file `calculator.rb`.
+Here, RSpec is telling us that the tests that come afterward will be about the file `calculator.rb`.
 We see the first one inside another RSpec method, `it`:

 ```ruby